Understand invoices with reports

 -

-If you're using custom bucketing, attributions follow the naming convention
+If you're using custom bucketing, allocations follow the naming convention

 Otherwise, allocation rules follow the naming convention